Postpartum Hormones: What’s Happening and 7 Ways to Heal Naturally

 • Mom #2, who has weaned her child, and/or her cycle has returned.

-• Her estrogen and progesterone are increasing rapidly due to the ceasing of nursing.
+• Her estrogen and progesterone levels are trying to increase.

-The majority of our postpartum symptoms are due to:
+The majority of your postpartum symptoms are due to:

-2. Thyroid; you could have hyper or hypothyroid within the first six months after childbirth.
+1. Thyroid; you could have hyperthyroid or hypothyroid within the first six months after childbirth.

 • You may notice...